Cookies & Cups > Recipes > Dessert > Cakes > Ice Cream Cake > Krispie Treat Ice Cream Pie

 Krispie Treat Ice Cream Pie

-• White Chocolate: Melted white chocolate is what binds the Rice Krispies together to form the pie crust.
+• White Chocolate – Melted white chocolate binds the Rice Krispies together to form the pie crust.

-• Rice Krispies: You’ll need classic Rice Krispie Cereal or your preferred brand of crisped rice cereal.
+• Rice Krispies – You’ll need classic Rice Krispies Cereal or your preferred brand of crisped rice cereal.

-• Strawberry Ice Cream: Technically, you can make this recipe with any flavor of ice cream you like!
-I chose strawberry because it gives this frozen pie some serious Strawberry Shortcake ice cream bar vibes.
-Make sure your ice cream is taken out of the freezer ahead of time so that it’s softened enough to spread.
+• Strawberry Ice Cream – Technically, you can make this recipe with any flavor of store-bought or homemade ice cream you like!
+I chose strawberry because it gives this frozen pie some serious strawberry shortcake ice cream bar vibes.
+Make sure your ice cream is taken out of the freezer ahead of time so that it’s softened and spreadable.

 This ice cream pie is perfect for summer baking, mainly because there isn’t actually any baking involved.
 No need to turn on the oven here!
 Just three easy steps and then the freezer does the rest:

-Make the Crust: In a large bowl, stir the Rice Krispie cereal into melted white chocolate to coat.
-Next you’ll press the mixture evenly into the bottom of a springform pan and pop the crust into the freezer to set.
+1. Make the crust.
+In a large bowl, stir the Rice Krispie cereal into melted white chocolate to coat.
+Next, you’ll press the mixture evenly into the bottom of a springform pan and pop the crust into the freezer to set.

-Assemble the Pie: After about 15 minutes, take your pie crust out of the freezer.
+2. Assemble the pie.
+After about 15 minutes, take your pie crust out of the freezer.
 Use a rubber spatula to smooth a thick layer of strawberry ice cream over the crust.
 Top the ice cream with Cool Whip and a garnish of strawberries.

-A whole Krispie Treat ice cream pie topped with whipped cream and fresh strawberries.
+A whole strawberry ice cream pie topped with whipped cream and fresh strawberries.

-• Take the Pie Out Before Serving: To make this dessert easier to serve, let it sit out at room temperature for about 10 minutes beforehand to soften the ice cream and crust.
+• Take the chill off before serving.
+To make this dessert easier to serve, let it sit out at room temperature for about 10 minutes beforehand to soften the ice cream and crust.

-• For Clean Slices: Use a serrated knife if you have one.
+• Get clean slices.
+Use a serrated knife if you have one.
 Run the knife under warm water and give it a wipe off in between slices.
 This helps with clean edges and makes the slices easier to lift away from the pie.

-• Try Different Flavors: If you’re not a fan of strawberry ice cream, you can make this pie with any ice cream flavor your heart desires.
-Use vanilla or chocolate ice cream, cookies and cream, rocky road, or even make your own homemade 2 Ingredient Ice Cream
+• Try different flavors.
+If you’re not a fan of strawberry ice cream, you can make this pie with any ice cream flavor your heart desires.
+Use vanilla or chocolate ice cream, cookies and cream, rocky road, etc.

-This cake is delicious on its own, but for an extra bit of indulgence, I’ll drizzle the whipped topping with the likes of Nutella Hot Fudge Sauce or Caramel Sauce.
+This ice cream pie is delicious on its own, but I also love to drizzle the whipped topping with strawberry syrup, Nutella hot fudge sauce, or caramel sauce.
 Here are more easy pie toppings to try:

 • Shaved white chocolate